About: Giardia is a parasitic protozoan infection of the small intestine affecting many mammals.

 This answer is still not entirely known so it is safe to err on the side of caution and assume it is possible to catch giardiasis from cats and practice strict hygiene.
 This is even more important for children or immunocompromised people who are at greater risk.

-As you can see from the ‘assemblages’, cats can be infected with A1 or F, whereas humans are infected with A1, A2 and B. So it is feasable that if your cat has become infected with A1, it could be transmitted to humans.
+As you can see from the ‘assemblages’, cats can be infected with A1 or F, whereas humans are infected with A1, A2 and B. So it is feasible that if your cat has become infected with A1, it could be transmitted to humans.
 It is unlikely that a cat infected with F could pass it on.
 Regardless, it is always better play safe and assume infection is a possibility and make appropriate safeguards when dealing with an infected cat.

 The reinfection rate of Giardia is extremely high and steps must be taken to not only treat the cat but decontaminate the environment and practice hygiene.

 Disinfecting the environment with a 1:16 bleach solution.
 Remove organic material first which deactivates bleach.
 Apply to the area and leave for 10 minutes and then go over the area with plain hot water.

 Isolate infected cats while they are sick.
 Before re-introducing them to other pets, they should be bathed to remove any cysts which may be on their coat.

 Wash food and water bowls daily in hot, soapy water.
 Use a disposable sponge or cloth when doing so.
 Allow to fully dry.

 Remove feces from litter trays as quickly as possible: Place in a bag in the bin.

 ALWAYS wash your hands after handling infected animals or their objects (litter trays, food bowls).

 Try to keep cats indoors if possible.
 If your cat is allowed outside, be aware that the environment can remain contaminated under the right conditions for several months, obviously it is not possible to disinfect gardens, so try to stop cats or people digging in possibly contaminated areas.

 Litter trays should be thoroughly emptied and disinfected regularly, especially during an outbreak.
 Allow to air dry in the sun for 30 minutes if possible.
 If not, add boiling water, swish and then dry with paper towels.